nixter332/web-crawler-scraping/README.md

 # Web-Crawler-Scraping
-Creating a web crawler and scraper using Scrapy to extract various detail like title,price and rating from books.toscrape.com into an external file format like csv/json.
+Creating a web crawler and scraper using Scrapy to extract various detail like title, price and rating from books.toscrape.com into an external file format like csv/json.

 # Webpage